rayburgemeestre/starcry/README.md

 - `fmt` - used for string formatting
 - `SFML` - used for preview window
 - `OpenEXR` - used for writing exr files
+- `tvision` - used for the console UI

 Almost everything is statically linked, resulting in a relatively portable binary.